Sonicadvance1/ODroid-Control/README.md

 -- Building --
 To build, you must have libglade and libgtk+2.0 development libraries installed Run make in the base directory after that.

+-- Running --
+This needs to be run as root
+sudo ./odroidcontrol

 Planned features:
 HDMI resolution control (720p/1080p)